magoorden/4DC10-student/README.md

 ## Contents
 - Tutorials chapter 1 - 10 contain the tutorial on how to use PyCh
+- Offline_PyCh_tutorial contains the tutorial in PDF format (for reference)
 - Assignment.ipynb contains the jupyter notebook for the course assignment.
 - LectureNotesExamples.ipynb - contains the jupyter notebook of all models used in the lecture notes
 - LectureSlidesExamples.ipynb - contains the jupyter notebook of all models used in the lecture slides